 Through the course of the PMPU workshops focusing on baywide and planning district policy concepts, several policy topics were noted as needing additional discussion and feedback to assist the team with completing the Discussion Draft of the PMPU.
-The first of these discussions was held at the July 17, 2018 Board meeting, during which staff received direction with respect to the PMPU regarding small format informational and wayfinding signage, including digital integration and paid advertising.
+The first of these discussions was held at the July 17, 2018 Board meeting (Workshop No. 9), during which staff received direction with respect to the PMPU regarding small format informational and wayfinding signage, including digital integration and paid advertising.

 As staff refined the work plan for upcoming PMPU workshops, it was determined that many policy topics previously anticipated for Board discussion were no longer necessary.
 Staff will be able to proceed with completing the associated policies on these topics in the Discussion Draft of the PMPU because either sufficient Board direction has been received or policy guidance from other state agencies has prescribed the approach staff will take.
-Staff is now seeking feedback on the remaining topics planned for Board discussion later this year, as described below.